duke-aihealth-ds-fellowship/pytorch-template/README.md

 ## Goal

-This project is a template to jump start PyTorch projects.
+This project is a template to jump-start PyTorch projects.
 It is designed to be simple and hackable.
 It is not meant to be a one-size-fits-all solution, but a starting point that can be modified as needed.
 It is structured as a Python package (see this [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/)) to ease dissemination and reuse.
 When beneficial, it follows best practices described [here](https://github.com/Elliot-D-Hill/best-practice).

 ## Installation